omram89/rfsck/README.md

 This is the repository for the "Towards Robust File System Checkers" project published in the proceedings of the 16th USENIX Conference on File and Storage Technologies (FAST'18).

-The repository contains the following:
+The repository contains the prototypes of the following:

   1. "rfsck-lib" contains the source files for rfsck-lib.
       There is a README available in this folder with steps to